mark-torres10/ponte_ai_avatars/projects/ai-avatar-browser-extension-v2/tickets/ticket-002-debate-mode.md

 Implement Interactive Debate Mode with Difficulty Toggle

 ## Description
 Create an interactive debate mode where users can ask Parker questions and receive passionate arguments.
 Include a difficulty toggle between "Go Easy" and "Go Savage" modes, with appropriate intensity levels for Parker's responses.
+This mode will be powered by OpenAI's Realtime API for real-time voice interactions.

 ## Acceptance Criteria
 - [ ] Lightning icon in header is highlighted when Debate Mode is active